dapasa/aws-challenge/README.md

 - AWS VPC with two availability zones and two public subnets (assigned one per each zone)
 - AWS ELB for Applications with a listener on 80 port and target group targeting to two AWS EC2 instances
 - Two AWS EC2 instances with Ubuntu Server 20.04 (AMI for free tier offering).
 Each instance have a public ip address.
 This was configured with public ip only for the purpose of this challenge to access on each instance without a private vpn connection.
-- Each instance have a ningx server running in docker container with a custom content.
+- Each instance has a ningx server running in a docker container with a custom content.
 Just for the purpose of this challenge each instance shows the hostname that in this case is the private ip of each one.
 - A security group to allow only the http and ssh connections

 this configuration that is easy to create with the execution steps described in the next topic, have a special bash script that starts the instalation and configuration for the web server.